cuub/kandy/README.md

 # Kandy
 [![](https://jitpack.io/v/cuub/kandy.svg)](https://jitpack.io/#cuub/kandy)

-Kandy is a set of useful extension functions for Android.
+Kandy is a set of extension functions for Android.
+Some you may find super useful, others are just sugar syntax.
-It all started as a base library that I use in my own projects.
+It all started as a library that I use in my own projects.
 Some methods were at some point copied from _the internet_.
 If you're the owner and want credits, please let me know and thanks for contributing.